Time off for parents

 - staggered hours.

-However, the Government has extended the statutory right to make a flexible working request to all employees with 26 weeks' continuous employment.
-As an employer, you have a duty to consider these requests seriously.
-You must have a sound business reason for rejecting a request from an employee and employees can only make one request in any 12 month period.
+As an employer, you have a duty to consider any request for flexible working seriously and you must have a sound business reason for rejecting a request from an employee.
+It should be noted that employees can only make one flexible working request in any 12 month period.

-Information on making and assessing an application for flexible working is available from the ACAS website.
+Information on making and assessing an application for flexible working is available on the making a flexible working request page on the ACAS website.